VirennnR/Kafka-basic/README.md

 # Kafka
-Tried to implement a basic Kafka architecture.
+Tried to implement the Kafka architecture.
 With the Queue as well as pub/sub models.

 ## Prerequisite